zcash/zcash-gitian/README.md

-## Decide on a gpg keypair to use for gitian
+## Decide on a gpg keypair to use for Gitian

-You can generate a keypair specifically for zcash gitian builds with a command like the one below.
+You can generate a keypair specifically for Zcash Gitian builds with a command like the one below.

 ```